Overview of the Advantages and Disadvantages of Stabilized and Unstabilized Chlorine

 If you have a small residential pool, then using unstabilized chlorine might be better for you.
 But if you’ve got a larger commercial facility, then you should consider stabilizing your chlorine solution.

 The main advantage here is safety.
-Since you don’t have to concern yourself overloading the system, you can safely increase the dosage without worrying about creating dangerous conditions.
+Since you don’t have to worry yourself overloading the system, you can safely increase the dosage without worrying about creating dangerous conditions.
 And since you know exactly what you’re getting, you can adjust the level of disinfection accordingly.

 If you prefer not to stabilize your chlorine, then you still have some options.